Healthy Homes Assessment Korokoro

 Draught Stopping Korokoro

-If you can feel external air entering or the sound of a clear draught emanating from a hole or gap, then it’s most likely a gap or hole which needs sealing in somehow.
-Cracks or gaps with large gaps must be sealed permanently.
-Any gaps greater than 3mm that allow air in or out of the home need to be sealed.
-For instance, if an open fireplace isn’t in use it can cause draughts and should be blocked off.
-Landlords and property managers are accountable for making sure that these draughts are stopped in the maximum extent imaginable.
+If you can feel external air getting in, or see an unobstructed draught coming from a crack or a gap, then it is likely a crack or an opening that requirements sealing in the way you can.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that allow air in or out into the house require to be sealed.
+For example, if the open fireplace isn’t being used, it can create draughts.
+This should be shut off.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent possible.

-There is no need to cover up holes or gaps that are part of the building.
-For example, tiny gaps around windows and doors may be required to allow movement of the building as the house gets warmer and cooler, to allow them to be closed and opened rather instead of being stuck.
-We will check all doors and windows during our Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes in the building.
+For example, tiny gaps around doors and windows could be necessary to allow for movement within the structure as the house warms and cools so that they are able to be closed and opened rather than being stuck.
+We will check all windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections